Kamal Adli

-Ahmad Kamal Ahmad Adli, also known as Kamal Adli (born 16 April 1986), is a Malaysian actor, model, and host.
-He is the Hero Remaja 2007/2008 champion and has made a name for himself as a popular comedy actor, as well as being able to play a variety of characters, including drama.
-Kamal's comedy acting style is described as fresh and distinctive, becoming his trademark.
+Ahmad Kamal Ahmad Adli, better known as Kamal Adli (born 16 April 1986), is a Malaysian actor, model, and television host.
+He was named Hero Remaja for 2007/2008 and is best known for comedic roles, though he has also taken on dramatic parts.

-Kamal appeared in several television dramas such as Bio-Nik, Zati & Si Mawas, Ana lu'lu, Putera Rayyan, Black Belt Kaler Pink and Black, as well as telefilms including Kekasihku Is Setan, Nyamuk Tak Berdosa, Rongples Rongtaim and Perempuan Tanpa Dosa.
+Kamal has appeared in television dramas including Bio-Nik, Zati & Si Mawas, Ana lu'lu, Putera Rayyan, Black Belt Kaler Pink and Black, as well as telefilms such as Kekasihku Is Setan, Nyamuk Tak Berdosa, Rongples Rongtaim and Perempuan Tanpa Dosa.

-He is also known for his film roles, including Niyang Rapik (2010), Kembar Siang (2011), Gerimis Mengundang (2012), Gangster Celop (2013), Abang Long Fadil (2014), and Takluk: Lahad Datu (2024).
-He is a graduate of the Broadcasting Department at the Malaysian Institute of Integrative Media (MIIM).
+His film roles include Niyang Rapik (2010), Kembar Siang (2011), Gerimis Mengundang (2012), Gangster Celop (2013), Abang Long Fadil (2014), and Takluk: Lahad Datu (2024).

-He proposed to Uqasha Senrose on 20 December 2020, at the MeleTOP Era Awards live event.
-On 13 March 2023, he was severely beaten by a Singaporean man with a tattoo who was thought to be a fan.

 Early life

-Kamal was born on 16 April 1986 in Pekan, Pahang, and is the third of seven siblings.
-He is the champion of Hero Remaja 2007/2008.
-Kamal graduated in Broadcasting from the Malaysian Institute of Integrative Media (MIIM; TV3 Academy).
+Kamal was born on 16 April 1986 in Pekan, Pahang, the third of seven siblings.
+He was named Hero Remaja 2007/2008, an award given by the teen magazine Remaja to the year's most promising entertainer or influencer aged 17 to 23.
+Kamal holds a Diploma in Broadcasting from the Malaysian Institute of Integrative Media (MIIM; TV3 Academy).

 Personal life

-Kamal was previously in a relationship with actress Intan Ladyana, but they broke up after six years together.
+Kamal was in a relationship with actress Intan Ladyana that ended after six years.

-On December 20, 2020, after presenting the awards for the categories of "Group/Duo Meletop Era", "Lagu Meletop Era", and "Penyanyi Meletop Era" at the Anugerah MeleTOP Era, Kamal proposed to Uqasha Senrose, who was also his partner in presenting the award, live.
-They were married on November 5, 2021, in a private ceremony.
-They had worked together in Setelah Terlafaznya Akad.
+Kamal proposed to fellow actor Uqasha Senrose live on air during the MeleTOP Era Awards on 20 December 2020, shortly after presenting several awards at the ceremony; the pair had previously starred together in the drama Setelah Terlafaznya Akad.
+They married in a private ceremony on 5 November 2021.